0x70b1a5/euterpea-just-intonation/WINDOWS_README.md

-# Just Intonation Music Generator
+# Just Intonation Music Generator - Web Interface

 This application allows you to create music using Just Intonation principles.
 Instead of equal temperament, Just Intonation uses pure frequency ratios which can create more harmonic sounds.

+## Quick Start - Web Version
+If you just want to use the web interface (recommended), you can:

+1. Double-click on `just-intonation-tracker-web.exe` to run the program directly
+2. A browser window will automatically open with the tracker interface
+3. If no browser opens, manually navigate to http://localhost:8023

-## How to Use This Application
+## Full Application

-1. Double-click on `JustIntonationMusic.exe` to run the program
+1. Double-click on `JustIntonationMusic.exe` to run the complete program
 2. A command prompt window will open with several options
-3. Type a number (1-5) and press Enter to select an option:
+3. Type a number (1-7) and press Enter to select an option:
    - Option 1: Create a simple melody using Just Intonation
    - Option 2: Create a major arpeggio (A-C#-E-A-E-C#-A)
    - Option 3: Create a minor arpeggio (A-C-E-A-E-C-A)
    - Option 4: Create a Just Intonation scale
+   - Option 5: Open Terminal Tracker Interface
+   - Option 6: Open Web Tracker Interface (recommended)
-   - Option 5: Exit the program
+   - Option 7: Exit the program
 4. When a WAV file is created, it will be saved in the same folder as the program
 5. Press Enter when prompted to return to the main menu

+## Using the Web Tracker Interface

+The Web Tracker Interface is the recommended way to create and edit tracker patterns:

+1. When the interface loads, you'll see a grid-based tracker
+2. If the browser doesn't open automatically, manually navigate to http://localhost:8023
+3. In the web interface, you can:
+   - Enter note frequencies directly (e.g., 440) or as ratios (e.g., 3:2)
+   - Set instrument types:
+     - `sin` - Sine wave (smooth sound)
+     - `sqr` - Square wave (rich in harmonics, good for bass)
+     - `tri` - Triangle wave (softer than square)
+     - `saw` - Sawtooth wave (bright and buzzy)
+   - Adjust volume (0-100)
+   - Add effects:
+     - `V5;2` - Vibrato with rate 5Hz and 2 semitones depth
+     - Other effects will be documented as they are added
+4. Click Play to hear your composition in the browser
+5. Click Save to save your work (if you opened with a file)
+6. If you're using the full application, return to the command prompt window and press Enter to go back to the main menu

 ## Playing the Generated WAV Files